finbourne/lusid-sdk-csharp/sdk/docs/ReconciliationsApi.md

                         ""clientSecret"": ""<your-client-secret>""
                     }
                 }");

+            // uncomment the below to use configuration overrides
+            // var opts = new ConfigurationOptions();
+            // opts.TimeoutMs = 30_000;

+            // uncomment the below to use an api factory with overrides
+            // var apiInstance = ApiFactoryBuilder.Build(secretsFilename, opts: opts).Api<ReconciliationsApi>();

             var apiInstance = ApiFactoryBuilder.Build(secretsFilename).Api<ReconciliationsApi>();
             var reconciliationRequest = new ReconciliationRequest?(); // ReconciliationRequest? | The specifications of the inputs to the reconciliation (optional)

             try
             {
+                // uncomment the below to set overrides at the request level
+                // ReconciliationResponse result = apiInstance.ReconcileGeneric(reconciliationRequest, opts: opts);

                 // ReconcileGeneric: Reconcile either holdings or valuations performed on one or two sets of holdings using one or two configuration recipes.
 The output is configurable for various types of comparisons, to allow tolerances on numerical and date-time data or case-insensitivity on strings,  and elision of resulting differences where they are 'empty' or null or zero.
                 ReconciliationResponse result = apiInstance.ReconcileGeneric(reconciliationRequest);
                 Console.WriteLine(JsonConvert.SerializeObject(result, Formatting.Indented));